American Germander – Teucrium canadense wildflower

 How to care for American Germander

 If you plant Canadian Germander in the conditions that it prefers it will not require any special care.
-However, if you are trying to grow this in a flower garden, be ready to pull unwanted plants!
-Or, use an in-ground pot to contain the spread!
+However, if you are trying to grow this in a flower garden, be ready to pull unwanted plants, as the rhizomes make it very aggressive.
+Or, use an in-ground pot to slow the spread (see here)!

 Maintenance